How to Plan a Migration from SIEM Solutions to Microsoft Sentinel

 - Track SOC Metrics, such as mean time to triage and mean time to closure, using Security operations efficiency workbook.

 The plan outlined above should help you ensure a successful migration.
-If you need assistance, the CRITICALSTART Cybersecurity Consulting Services for Microsoft Security team has performed numerous migrations to Azure Sentinel for large enterprises and is always available to assist with your migration effort.
+If you need assistance, the CRITICALSTART Cybersecurity Consulting Services for Microsoft Security team has performed numerous migrations to Microsoft Sentinel for large enterprises and is always available to assist with your migration effort.
 CRITICALSTART is a Microsoft MSSP Program Partner and member of the Microsoft Intelligent Security Association.

 Contact your Microsoft or CRITICALSTART sales representative to learn more.